HannahIgboke/Danny-s-Diner-Business-analysis/README.md

 5. Which item was the most popular for each customer?

 The most popular item for each customer was determined by the number of times each item on the menu was purchased.
 For customer A, it was ramen.
-All items(sushi, curry and ramen) were equally popular for customer B whilst customer C ramen more.
+All items(sushi, curry and ramen) were equally popular for customer B whilst customer C purchased ramen more.

 ![Solution_5](Images/Solution_five.PNG)